Inside the Modern Data Analytics Stack

 Given the many considerations at play in creating a cloud-friendly, cost-effective, easy-to-maintain and secure data analytics stack, building a stack suited to your business is no simple feat.

-To make the process as easy as possible, however, it helps to prioritize data storage and analytics solutions that are agnostic, meaning they can work with any type of data and support any analytics use case.
+To simplify the process and optimize your data analytics stack, it helps to prioritize data storage and analytics solutions that are agnostic, meaning they can work with any type of data and support any analytics use case.
 Be sure, too, to think about the total cost of ownership, rather than looking just at the direct cost of your data analytics tools.
 And make sure your stack can deliver not just the insights you need today, but also those that your business may require in the future.